 - The Canon for Transition Ministry's role with the Search Committee includes offering guidance and resources for conducting a Self Study and developing a Parish Profile and Portfolio, answering questions, preparing for interviewing, and helping the committee with the process of the search.
 The use of a consultant is optional.

 - The Search Committee plans for and carries out a Self Study of the parish.
 Various means gathering responses are employed, usually including a parish survey and a congregational meeting.
 It is important that all members of the congregation be given opportunities to express their views and concerns.

 - Based on the information gathered, a Parish Profile is compiled which includes a position description, goals, statistics, demographics, worship, buildings, organizations, and clergy leadership style being sought.
 The profile must be reviewed and approved by the Vestry.
-Drafts of the Parish Profile should be reviewed by the Canon for Deployment before it is printed.
+Drafts of the Parish Profile should be reviewed by the Canon for Transition Ministry before it is printed.
 Completing the Self Study and Parish Profile usually takes two or three months.